angband/angband/docs/birth.rst

 .. _Mage:

 Mage
-  A Mage must live by his wits.
-They cannot hope to simply hack his way through the dungeon, and so must therefore use his magic to defeat, deceive, confuse, and escape.
+  A Mage must live by their wits.
+They cannot hope to simply hack their way through the dungeon, and so must therefore use his magic to defeat, deceive, confuse, and escape.
 A mage is not really complete without an assortment of magical devices to use in addition to his spells.
 They can